What’s your story?

 A resume is no different.
+Storytelling in your resume can transform it.
 And because of the vested interest in the possible results of that resume, creating a compelling story should be of utmost importance.

 How can this be achieved?
 Examining where your resume falls flat is the first step.

-The “typical” resume (NOT those written by Distinctive Documents, of course!) follows a certain autobiographical format: boring job description followed by that job’s responsibilities.
+The “typical” resume (NOT those written by Distinctive Career Services, of course!) follows a certain autobiographical format: boring job description followed by that job’s responsibilities.
 When the candidate has held multiple jobs for the same type of position, then the story drones on with repetitive details.

 Why should I care?